Court Operations During COVID-19: 50-State Resources

 Jury Trials/Proceedings: In-person jury trials were allowed to resume on March 1, 2021.
 Deadlines based on trial dates have been adjusted.

-Jury Trials/Proceedings: Many courts have resumed jury trials, and others plan to resume soon.
+Jury Trials/Proceedings: Many courts have resumed jury trials.
 A court must submit a plan for resuming jury trials to the Office of Judicial Administration.
 Courts must conduct criminal trials in person unless a defendant clearly waives any applicable constitutional and statutory rights.
 Courts should consider conducting civil trials remotely if the case is conducive to a remote proceeding, technology is available, procedural requirements are waived, and the parties consent.
 Jury selection should be conducted in person in most cases.
 A court should consider conducting grand jury proceedings virtually if the court can maintain secrecy regarding jury selection and deliberations.

-Court Operating Status: Most COVID-19 restrictions were lifted in May 2021.
-Judges may conduct in-person proceedings, although the continued use of remote technology is encouraged, and anyone with a scheduled remote hearing may appear remotely.
+Court Operating Status: Judges may conduct in-person proceedings, although the continued use of remote technology is encouraged, and anyone with a scheduled remote hearing may appear remotely.

 Jury Trials/Proceedings: Jury trials may resume, although continuances, postponements, and recusals must be granted to attorneys, parties, and jurors who are ill or at increased risk of severe illness from COVID-19.